aws-cloudformation/aws-cloudformation-resource-providers-cost-explorer/anomalysubscription/docs/README.md

 # AWS::CE::AnomalySubscription

 AWS Cost Anomaly Detection leverages advanced Machine Learning technologies to identify anomalous spend and root causes, so you can quickly take action.
-After or during creation of monitor you can create alert subscription to be notified when anomalies are detected.
+Create subscription to be notified

 ## Syntax